hci-a-if-its-2019/final-project-miauw/README.md

 - Student of Informatics Department ITS
 - He is not familiar with cloud technology
 - He had no experiance with Azure
-- He is not familiar with accessing remote server
+- He is familiar with accessing remote server
 - Never create and use Virtual Machine on the cloud

 ## Transcript